 College Lifestyle: What to Store

 Decluttering your college home can make your days there much more enjoyable and helps to maintain a more organized environment condusive to studying.
 There will always be items that are important to you but are not used very often.
 Keeping them around for only when you want to use them.
-Locate a public storage facility that is a convenient distance from your college home will be important to how far you will have to travel to retrive these items when you want to use them.
+Locate a Storage Solution facility that is a convenient distance from your college home will be important to how far you will have to travel to retrieve these items when you want to use them.

 First, plan out what you need and ask yourself the following questions:

 - What items do you need to store?

 - When do you need to free up that extra space?